legoff-kaelig/Minecraft-Triple-A/README.md

 # AAA (it's not an electric baterie) <!-- We will give a better name for the release -->

-This is only a repositori for dev.
+This is only a dev repository.

 If you want to download the modpack go to the curseforge page : (coming soon)